PgBiel/typst-tablex/README.md

 ### Unreleased

+- Added support for Typst v0.4.0 and v0.5.0.
+    - The tablex options `fill:` and `align:` now accept arrays of values for each column (https://github.com/PgBiel/typst-tablex/issues/13).
+        - For example, `fill: (red, blue)` would fill the first column with red, the second column with blue, and any further columns would alternate between the two fill colors.
 - Fixed the calculation of the size of `auto` rows and columns when a rowspan or colspan was used (https://github.com/PgBiel/typst-tablex/issues/11).
 - Fixed the calculation of the size of the last `auto` column when it was too long (https://github.com/PgBiel/typst-tablex/issues/6).